BitcoinDesign/Guide/guide/daily-spending-wallet/security.md

    layout = "float-right-desktop -background -shadow"
 %}

 After a user has backed up their recovery phrase, an option to delete it may be useful.
 This only makes the recovery phrase inaccessible to application users.
-The app itself continues to store the keys and data it requires to function.
+The app itself continues to store the private keys and data it requires to function.
+For an example, see [Blixt](https://blixtwallet.github.io/).

 </div>